subirvarma/GeneralCognitics/_posts/ofdm.md

 ---
 layout: default
-title: "The Technology Behind 4G Wireless"
+title: "OFDM or How the World of Ubiquitous High Speed Wireless Came To Be"
 ---

-# The Technology Behind 4G Wireless
+# OFDM or How the World of Ubiquitous High Speed Wireless Came To Be

 ## Introduction